 When you call our Housing and Residence Life staff, we want to help you.
 However there is limited information we can share with you.

 The disclosure student educational records or personally identifiable student information is governed and restricted both by the Family Educational Rights and Privacy Act of 1974, as Amended (FERPA) and Florida law.
 Our staff is aware that they must manage the data, materials and records to which they may have access in a professional and confidential manner.

 Our staff is aware that a breach of confidentially on their part or any abuse of their position may constitute disciplinary action, up to and including dismissal, dependent upon the individual circumstances involved in the violation.

 Our staff understands that all persons have a right to privacy and will treat all sources and records as privileged.
 In order for our residence life staff to talk with you in detail about a concern regarding your student, usually conduct related, we must first obtain permission from your student in writing.

 Our Resident Assistant Staff is always putting on programs of different themes in each community.
 For a complete list of events and times, please visit your student’s Community Page link.
 Our staff also is available in their community and can guide residents to University events on campus.
 Our Residence Hall Association also puts on several events each semester for residents.
 You can find more about events and programs on campus by visiting the Office of Student Involvement website.

-Each resident will receive a hard copy of this document upon move-in or at the resident's first hall/building meeting.
+Each resident will receive a hard copy of the Community Living Guide upon move-in or at the resident’s first hall/building meeting.
 The Community Living guides can also be found by clicking here.
 The Golden Rule can be found by clicking here.